Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Robustness Properties of the Q-Learning Algorithm

-Assumption \ref{assumnois} guarantees the existence of a unique solution $\hat \Theta^{i+1}$ of (\ref{qthiw}), by following similar arguments as in the proof of Theorem \ref{thcons}.
-The solution $\hat \Theta^{i+1}$ of (\ref{qthiw}) differs from the solution $\Theta^{i+1}$ of (\ref{qthi}) due to the effect of the noise.
+Later, in Theorem \ref{thstaw}, we provide conditions on the noise signal that guarantee the existence of a unique solution $\hat \Theta^{i+1}$ of (\ref{thmatzyw}).
+The solution $\hat \Theta^{i+1}$ of (\ref{thmatzyw}) differs from the solution $\Theta^{i+1}$ of (\ref{thmatzy}) due to the effect of the noise.